algolia/instantsearch/docs/src/getting-started/styling.md

 </ais-pagination>
 ```

-This will keep non replaced class names, but replace custom classes where applicable.
+This will replace custom classes where applicable, while leaving untouched the rest of the class names.

 ## Using slots